-- 1. The degree of Master of the Conservation of Easel Paintings (M.C.E.P.) shall be awarded on completion of a three-year course of advanced study prescribed by the Faculty Board of Architecture and History of Art in consultation with the Director of the Hamilton Kerr Institute, provided that a candidate has kept at least three terms.
-For the purpose of this regulation graduates of the University may count previous residence as a registered student. - 2.
-A candidate for the degree must be approved by the Degree Committee of the Faculty of Architecture and History of Art. - 3.
+1. The degree of Master of the Conservation of Easel Paintings (M.C.E.P.) shall be awarded on M.C.E.P. completion of a three-year course of advanced study prescribed by the Faculty Board of Architecture Degree. and History of Art in consultation with the Director of the Hamilton Kerr Institute, provided that a candidate has kept at least three terms.
+For the purpose of this regulation graduates of the University may count previous residence as a registered student.

+- 2. A candidate for the degree must be approved by the Degree Committee of the Faculty of Architecture and History of Art. - 3.
 The examination for the first year of the degree shall consist of:

-First-vear
+First-year examination